 The number of times this book refers to Ashlyn’s breasts as watermelons and just her body in general… is gross.
 Mostly because it’s teenage boys being disgusting towards her but then Daniel also comments on her body as well.
 We get it, she has huge breasts and a rockin’ bod.
 I just wish her boobs weren’t described as melons so much… it’s creepy AF.

 And by the way, I am no snowflake when it comes to these things.
 Yes, teenage boys talk about girls in a sexual way that’s no secret.
-I very much enjoy physical descriptions of attractive characters, especially since it helps to visualise them in your mind… but melons?
+I still enjoy physical descriptions of characters, especially since it helps to visualise them in your mind… but melons?
 Thank u, next.

 I think Ashlyn’s character is a teenage girls’ idea of perfect.
 She’s beautiful, smart and a supposed deep thinker.
 She not only captures the attention of the boys in her school but also her teacher, who appreciates her smarts and doesn’t objectify her too much… just a little.